vijaymohire/2030_and_beyond_tech/Quantum_CPS/readme.txt

-Quantum_CPS is the Quantum version of the Cyber Physical System(CPS) and providess a realistic ploynomial sppedup of various relatime operations in the computational world that directly affects the real world responses
+Quantum_CPS is the Quantum version of the Cyber Physical System(CPS) and provides a realistic polynomial speedup of various realtime operations in the computational world that directly affects the real world responses